 So before bringing every electronic toy you own, think about if the pros outweigh the cons.
 Also, try to bring devices that will do multiple things (such as a smartphone).
 Here are my suggestions for electronics:

 Laptop: Leave them at home.
 Seriously.
-They are heavy, delicate, and require power.
-Unless you are planning on blogging extensively, or doing some heavy duty work, leave it at home.
+They are heavy, delicate, expensive, and require lots of power.
+Unless you are planning on blogging extensively, video editing, or doing some heavy duty work, you won’t need it.

 Tablet: If you insist on bringing something that has a bigger screen, or need to do some light-duty work (blogging, journaling, etc.), consider a tablet.
 They are much lighter, typically less expensive, last longer on battery power, and can do most of the work a laptop can do.
+And nowadays, high-end tablets are nearly as powerful as general-use laptops.
 If you need to type, and hate the onscreen keyboard, consider a bluetooth keyboard, which are pretty comparable to a regular keyboard.
-I have one that doubles as a case.
 If you have a Microsoft Surface, you may already have a built in external keyboard.

 Smartphone: This is one item that I highly recommend bringing.
 An iPhone or Android phone is very handy as a music/video player as well as small computer.
 Some music will help with the long flight and van rides.
 You can also watch videos and play games, and access information and the web when we do have WiFi connection.
 Just make sure you have music/movies downloaded, since you won’t have consistent WiFi connections, particularly if you have a streaming service like Pandora or Apple Music.
 If you have paid accounts with these services, you can usually download songs or playlists onto your phone or tablet so you can play them without an internet connection.